turingschool/curriculum/source/projects/microblogger.markdown

   def everyones_last_tweet
     friends = @client.friends
     friends.each do |friend|
-      # find each friends last message
+      # find each friend's last message
       # print each friend's screen_name
       # print each friend's last message
       puts ""  # Just print a blank line to separate people